osamaemumba/purview-poc/README.md

   <img src="./images/purview-01.gif">
 </p>

-* To give application access to the subscription, in Azure Subscription console, add a role assignment of role `Purview Data Curator` and `Purview Data Source Administrator` to the Service Principal App registration created earlier as shown below:-
+* To give application access to the subscription, in Azure Subscription console, add a role assignment of role `Purview Data Curator` and `Purview Data Source Administrator` to the Service Principal App registration created earlier.

 The following table illustrates the required roles and permissions:-